 - Hormonal Contraceptives often have side effects such as nausea, mood swings, increased risk of blood clotting, etc, whereas non-hormonal contraceptives do not have these side effects.

 Choosing suitable contraceptives cannot be done on your own; you should consult an expert as they can provide you with proper consultation.
-I prefer to provide personalised advice based on the women’s routine, lifestyle, etc.
+I prefer to provide personalized advice based on the women’s routine, lifestyle, etc.

 Types of Non-Hormonal Contraceptives